The Ever Popular Olive Oil

 The Bureau Italiano per l'Olio d'Oliva, an EU-sponsored organization which promotes the consumption of olive oil, extols an impressive list of attributes of this product.
 Among the possible benefits are cholesterol and blood pressure reduction, prevention of arteriosclerosis and improved digestion.
 Because it is rich in vitamin E, the beauty industry is incorporating olive oil in skin and hair care products like anti-wrinkle and age-spot creams, body lotions and shampoos.
 All of this promises to make your body a "well-oiled" machine.

 Adolfo Renzi runs Tre Colli, an organic farm in Montelibretti, 45 km northeast of Rome.
-A family business since the 1700s, Tre Colli's main crop is olives, but it also produces orange, pumpkin, cherry, and green tomato condiments.
+A family business since the 1700s, Tre Colli's main crop is olives, but it also produces oranges, pumpkins, cherries, and green tomato condiments.
 Organic farmers have to face the same challenges as conventional farmers, but they choose to do so in a way that they believe is better for the environment, the laborers, and ultimately the consumer.
-Renzi provided specific examples of how organic, or biologico, farming differs from conventional methods to produce an extraordinary olive oil.
+Renzi provided specific examples of how organic, or biologico, as we call it in Italy, farming differs from conventional methods to produce an extraordinary olive oil.

 In the event that pests arrive, a non-toxic treatment is used.
 Extract of neem, a tropical plant, will repel insects without killing them as do conventional pesticides.
 In regard to fertilization, Tre Colli uses favino, a broad bean-type of legume.
 Favini are placed on top of the soil to act as a natural fertilizer.
 Chemical fertilizers force growth, without allowing the necessary time for flavor to develop.
 So while the end product may look appealing, its taste will often disappoint.